 Blackrock Gold Corp.
 (Formerly Almo Capital Corp.) (herein "the Company") was incorporated under the Companies Act of the Province of British Columbia on April 16, 1999.
 Pursuant to CDNX (TSX Venture Exchange) Policy Number 2.4 the Company was established as a Capital Pool Company and the shares started trading on the CDNX under the symbol APT on July 20, 2000.
 For its qualifying transaction, the Company acquired Property #1, D.D.
-Mineral Property containing nickel, cobalt, copper, platinum, palladium and gold in the Cariboo Mining Division on December 16, 2003 and completed its requirements on April 30, 2006 by spending at least \$240,582 on exploration of the D.D.
-Mineral Property.
+Mineral Property containing nickel, cobalt, copper, platinum, palladium and gold in the Cariboo Mining Division on December 16, 2003, but the Company allowed these claims to lapse in 2018.

 The Company is engaged in the acquisition, exploration and development of mineral properties in North America.
-The Company owns 100% the Moore Property Located in the Kamloops Mining Division of British Columbia.
-The company recently entered into a Lease Agreement on Silver Cloud project situated in Elko, Nevada, and known as the Silver Cloud Project (the "Property").
+The Company owns 100% the Moore Property Located in the Kamloops Mining Division of British Columbia, but it intends to allow these claims to lapse.

+On October 27, 2017, the Company entered into a Lease Agreement on a gold & silver project situated in Elko, Nevada, and known as the Silver Cloud Project (the "Property").
 The Lease affords the Company all rights and privileges incidental to ownership, including rights to explore, develop, and mine the Property.
-The term of the Lease is 10 years from October 27, 2017 and so long thereafter as a) exploration and/or development is taking place on the Property and/or b) the Property is held by the Company or it successors and assigns, unless earlier terminated in accordance with the terms of the Lease.
+The term of the Lease is 10 years and so long thereafter as a) exploration and/or development is taking place on the Property and/or b) the Property is held by the Company or it successors and assigns, unless earlier terminated in accordance with the terms of the Lease.

 Effective July 27, 2016, the Company changed its name from Almo Capital Corp. to Blackrock Gold Corp.
-The Company's shares began trading on the TSX Venture Exchange ("TSX-V") under the symbol "BRC.V" on July 27, 2016 and also trade on the OTCQB under the symbol "BKRRF".
+The Company's shares began trading on the TSX Venture Exchange ("TSX-V") under the symbol "BRC.V" on July 27, 2016 and trade on the OTCQB under the symbol "BKRRF".

-The Company owns 100% of Blackrock Gold Corp., a US company that was inactive up to October 31, 2018, but was created to ultimately hold and operate the Company's US resource projects.
+The Company owns 100% of Blackrock Gold Corp., a US company that was largely inactive to date, but was created to ultimately hold and operate the Company's US resource projects.